Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation_redux.markdown

 There are two options here for using Drone.

+### Drone.io

-* Register a free account at [Drone.io](https://drone.io/).
+Register a free account at [Drone.io](https://drone.io/).
-* Run your own Drone instance using my [Ansible Drone Role](https://github.com/rack-roles/drone).

 Using Drone.io's free service has some disadvantages.
 You can't specify custom docker images for your testing.
 There also isn't a direct method to publish your blog output to Rackspace Cloud Files.
 I recommend you make use of the second option and run your own instance.

+### Open Source Drone

+Run your own Drone instance using my [Ansible Drone Role](https://github.com/rack-roles/drone).
 Some key points of this setup include:

 * The use of the undocumented *$DRONE_BUILD_DIR* environmental variable.
 This is the working directory where the git checkout is placed.
 * The use of parameters {{rax_username}} and {{rax_apikey}}.
 You define these in your Drone instance settings.
 This feature allows you to keep secrets secure.
 * Make sure the container you define is published to the CDN, and is enabled to serve as a Web Site.
 You can now enable this through the Rackspace Cloud Control Panel.

+Documentation and install instructions are available on [Drone's Github Page](https://github.com/drone/drone#getting-started).
+You can follow these instructions if you are unfamiliar with Ansible.

 ## Docker